alma/alma-woocommerce-gateway/readme.txt

 == Changelog ==

+= 1.2.2 =

+* Do not display a radio button at checkout, when there's only one payment plan available

 = 1.2.1 =

 * Fixes default min/max amount values being converted to cents multiple times in a row